ardatncr/ardatuncer/README.md

 ### **Hello everyone I'm Arda**
 *Welcome to my page*
--> **Hello, I am Arda and  ı am studying at Ankara Science University since 2023.
+-> **Hello, I am Arda Tuncer and  ı am studying at Ankara Science University since 2023.
 My department is Management Information Systems.
-I am still working on new knowledges.**
+I am still learning new things and knowledges to develop myself.**

 - I am currently interested in new developing knowledge and goals.
 I want to learn new programming languages like C++ , C# and a few things like these.